 Wholesale distributors participate in a range of vendor cost-recovery programs, each with its own claim triggers, documentation requirements, and settlement timelines.
 Understanding the mechanics of each program type is the first step toward building a reconciliation process that actually captures the margin you are owed.

-Both deviated pricing and many ship-and-debit programs are governed by special pricing agreements (SPAs), formal contracts that authorize discounted pricing for specific end customers on specific products for a defined period.
-A single SPA defines the eligible products, authorized customers, agreed-upon pricing, and claim submission requirements, including documentation formats and filing deadlines.
-Because one SPA can generate dozens or hundreds of individual claims over its life, tracking SPA terms against actual sales activity is one of the highest-value reconciliation tasks a distributor finance team performs.
+Many ship-and-debit and deviated pricing programs are governed by special pricing agreements (SPAs).
+Because one SPA can generate dozens or hundreds of individual claims, tracking SPA terms against actual sales activity is one of the highest-value reconciliation tasks a distributor finance team performs.

 The Claim Lifecycle: From Purchase Invoice to Approved Credit